 Yes!
 Paris is definitely a family-friendly vacation.

-There are lots of things to do in Paris with kids including tons of parks, cute cafés, kid-friendly museum exhibits, and fun activities that the whole family will enjoy.
+There are plenty of things to do in Paris with kids, including numerous parks, charming cafés, kid-friendly museum exhibits, and fun activities that the whole family will enjoy.

-Most of the museums and attractions are at least partially accessible, but there might be some floors or towers that are off-limits for strollers.
+Most museums and attractions are at least partially accessible, but some floors or towers may be off-limits for strollers.
 If you have babies or very young toddlers, carriers are your friend.

 Family vacations in Paris might require a little more forward planning, but that’s the case with every vacation if you have kids!